-indicates assessments that are required for all students TEST NAME who Test Date (Tentative) Regular Registration - Cost the Michigan Merit Ex cam.
-They are also part of the Spring Applied Math, Workplace Documer A.C.T.
-National Career Readiness C a level 3 score or higher in orde PSAT Assists in career plan students to qualify fo -1 3 No cost; given at the high school t and format of the SAT.
-This test will permit college bound studen ntrance exams.
-An opportunity for students to assess their acaden Fee: \$25, Collected in Sept. at CPHS nic skills and compare their skills with other National Merit Corporation.
-This test will NWEA MAP Testing c reates a personalized assessme No cost, given at the high school d allows the staff at CPHS to monitor student hout the instructional year. t is required by NCLB.
-This test No cost; given at the high school ge entrance exam (SAT), the Work Keys, and IN ORDER TO EARN A CPHS DIPLOMA AP courses are colleg qualifying exam score e of 3 or higher.
-Check with the h school.
-Most colleges grant cred \$90.00 (roughly) dit and/or advanced placement for earning a hour subject area examinations measure performance in college level courses.
-Information is available at www.collegeboard.com.
+\indicates assessments that are required for all students

+TEST NAME who Test Date (Tentative) Regular Registration - Cost the Michigan Merit Exam.
+Th ey are also part of the A.C.T.
+N Spring d Math, Workplace Documents, lational Career Readiness Certif 3 score or higher in order t , , PSAT Assists in career planning, acstudents to qualify for dual e , 5 No cost; given at the high school nd format of the SAT.
+This test will permit qualifying test for scholarships dents to assess their academic Fee: \$25, Collected in Sept. at CPHS skills and compare their skills with other onal Merit Corporation.
+This test will NWEA MAP Testing creates a personalized assessment expe No cost, given at the high school illows the staff at CPHS to monitor student at the instructional year. ired by NCLB.
+This test include No cost; given at the high school entrance exam (SAT), the Work Keys, and ORDER TO EARN A CPHS DIPLOMA qualifying exam score of 3 or classes taught at the high scho for its policies.
+The three hou \$90.00 (roughly) nd/or advanced placement for earning a r subject area examinations measure